fuentesdominic/CodeUp/README.md

 ## ***Description***
 ***

 #### CodeUp is an application designed for software engineers to monitor their educational progress and skill acquisition.
-With CodeUp, users can easily create an account, log in to their dashboard, and keep track of their skills and lessons.
+With CodeUp, users can easily create an account, log in to their dashboard, and keep track and make note of their skills and lessons.

 ## ***Getting Started***
 ***